Skip to Content

 Competitive Academic Scholarship awards are designed to facilitate the scholastic development of students who are in high academic standing.

 The benefits of this award are two-fold: (1) a direct financial award, and (2) if the recipient is not a resident of Texas, the change in status to resident tuition for the semester the award was earned and the two subsequent semesters.
 The residency waiver is applied for the aforementioned semesters regardless of the student’s enrollment in those semesters.
-All SBMI students are eligible to compete for these scholarships.
+All McWilliams School of Biomedical Informatics students are eligible to compete for these scholarships.
 The number of Competitive Academic Scholarships awarded each year is dependent on the availability of funds.
 Students are notified via email when scholarship applications are being accepted.
 Students must submit all applications and required application materials to be considered.

 The criteria for selection are: